eslint/rfcs/designs/2022-community-eslint-org/README.md

 ### How do you envision `@eslint-community`?

-Just like the [@jest-community](https://github.com/jest-community) org, the `@eslint-community` org would be a collection of widely depended upon ESLint related packages that aren't maintained anymore and are given back to the community.
+Just like the [@jest-community](https://github.com/jest-community) org, the `@eslint-community` org would be a centralized home for ESLint related packages that don't belong in the main org or that are widely depended upon, aren't maintained anymore and are given back to the community.

 > Community repos for ESLint related projects

-The benefit of having the org in place would be that we _could_ create a structure to streamline the packages more.
+The benefit of having the org in place would be that the community isn't dependent on one person's GitHub/npm account.
+The added benefit is that we _could_ create a structure to streamline the packages more.
 We _could_ for instance decide things like using the same tools, supporting the same Node/ESLint versions, if we want to release all "rescued" packages under the `@eslint-community` npm scope or not, ...

+As a reference, `@jest-community` has the following goal & intention:

+> The goal of `@jest-community` is to have a loose but centralized home for
+> stuff `jest` core thinks is neat and worth having but doesn't belong in the
+> core itself.
+The org is a way to help ensure that these projects are not
+> dependent on one person's GitHub account in case they move on.

 ### Which projects should be involved?